lc512k/cv/README.md

 - Lead a group of 20 people, 8 direct reports
 - Establishing and overseeing 3-year tech strategy for various Internal Products teams
 - Responsible for hiring strategy in Internal Products
-- Co-led the creation and roll out of our Engineering Progression Framework https://engineering-progression.ft.com/ with 4 other principal engineers, our CTO and HR Business Partner
+- Co-led the creation and roll out of our [Engineering Progression Framework](https://engineering-progression.ft.com/) with 4 other principal engineers, our CTO and HR Business Partner
-- Created our first Junior Squad, a space for juniors to collaborate and further their careers, now replicated throughout FT Tech.
+- Created our first Junior Squad, a space for Junior Engineers to collaborate and further their careers, now replicated throughout FT Tech.

 ### Senior Engineer - Internal Products
 *Sep 2017 – Feb 2018*